Dating Violence: How To Recognize It And Respond To It

 - They talk about how they're going to get even with someone.

-- They always blamed their problems on someone else and never admit responsibility for their contribution to any bad situation.
+- They always blame their problems on someone else and never admit responsibility.

 - They think being jealous is a sign of love.

 Your feelings can provide valuable clues to what kind of relationship you have with a dating partner.
-You might feel:
+Any negative emotions could be a sign of dating violence, so consider trusting your instincts if you feel:

 - Anxious